happy5214/cl8086/README.rst

 the "codegolf" program
 (http://codegolf.stackexchange.com/questions/4732/emulate-an-intel-8086-cpu).

+Please use the "codegolf" branch to run the executable. master is not guaranteed to remain compatible with that program's non-standard assumptions, and it will likely break at some point.

 Though I wrote the code from scratch, I did use Julien Aubert's Python emulator implementation (https://github.com/julienaubert/py8086) as a rough guide and a source of inspiration, as well as a template for this documentation.